64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Breath Weapon: She attacks with a blast of fire from her mouth, much bigger than anything Bowser or Charizard can make.

 - Our Dragons Are Different: As a Manakete, she's a dragon sealed into a human form.
-She requires the use of a Dragonstone to temporarily regain her true form, that of a white-and-green Western-type dragon with a crocodilian head, and attack enemies.
+She requires the use of a Dragonstone to temporarily regain her true form, which in this game appears as a white-and-green Western-type dragon with a crocodilian head, and attack enemies.

 - Really 700 Years Old: Though she may look like a young woman, she's actually 3000 years old.